BediBot/BediBot-Rewrite/README.md

 ## Workflow

-Do NOT commit to master under any circumstances.
+Do NOT commit to main under any circumstances.

-- Open a PR against master and request reviews if desired.
+- Open a PR against main and request reviews if desired.
 - Run the `format.sh` script in the scripts folder to format the code appropriately.
 - Squash and merge is the preferred method of merging code
 - Resolve merge conflicts on local before PR'ing